reyadriancol/ntsb-aviation-accidents/README.md

 - **Investigation depth scales with the operating rule.** A Part 121 accident draws a full NTSB go-team, subpoenaed maintenance records, and an audit of the operator's program.
 A Part 91 accident typically gets one investigator and a records review.
 Maintenance causation is found where someone looks for it.
 - **Records exist to be examined.** Part 121 maintenance records are detailed and auditable.
 Part 91 records are frequently incomplete, so a maintenance cause often cannot be substantiated even where it exists.
-- **Accident mix differs.** Part 91 accidents skew heavily toward pilot causes — fuel exhaustion, VFR into IMC, loss of control — which dilutes the maintenance share without maintenance being any less common in absolute terms.
+- **Event mix differs.** Part 91 accidents skew heavily toward pilot causes — fuel exhaustion, VFR into IMC, loss of control — which dilutes the maintenance share without maintenance being any less common in absolute terms.

 Groups below ~100 aircraft (091K, 133, 129, and others) are excluded from interpretation; the denominators are too small for the percentages to be stable.